plone/plone.app.robotframework/docs/source/happy.rst

-   The *environment*-part and line in *test*-part are optional, but are required to run tests using Internet Explorer and mobile browsers using SauceLabs (as shown later), because SauceLabs proxies only `predefined sets of ports <https://saucelabs.com/docs/connect#localhost>`_.
+   The *environment*-part and line in *test*-part are optional, but are required to run tests using Internet Explorer and mobile browsers using SauceLabs because SauceLabs proxies only `predefined sets of ports <https://saucelabs.com/docs/connect#localhost>`_.

 Running sauce labs build manually
 ---------------------------------